Thi-mee/Thi-mee/README.md

 </div>

-I am a software engineering intern at ALX\
+I am a
+* software engineering intern at ALX
-I am a full stack web development intern at Zuri\
+* software development trainee at Xplug
+* a software trainee at Oaperg Technologies

 :loudspeaker: Feel free to reach out to me if you have any questions or you need me on your team project

 ## :computer: Tech Skills